Embracing Design

 But here’s the thing: Design isn’t about being a professional designer.

-Design is not tribal.
-Instead, it is a set of tools that we all have access to that can help us transform ourselves and the world around us.
-And embracing this incredibly simple truth is at the crux of this chapter.
+What design is is a set of tools – tools we all have access to that can help us transform ourselves and the world around us.

 This chapter is our foundation.
 Here we will pack our bags for the journey and prepare to step out with confidence, no matter what lies ahead.
 We will be getting to grips with what design really is, how it shapes the world around us, and why you can use it just as readily as any major brand.